-A phase inverter is normally also a preamp tube, depending on the amplifier design.
-This means it will also exhibit the same types of failure signs in an audio circuit.
+A phase inverter is also a preamp tube, depending on the amplifier design.
+This means it will also exhibit the same types of failure signs as an audio circuit.

 The difference with a phase inverter is that it is normally after the master volume control in an amp.
-As a result, some people mistakenly assume the power tubes are faulty when they hear noises that do not disappear when the volume is turned right down on the amp.
+As a result, some people mistakenly assume the power tubes are faulty.
+They hear noises that do not disappear when the volume is turned right down on the amp.

 How To Troubleshoot a Bad Preamp Tube

-If you have a multichannel amp, start by replacing the tubes in the channel that is experiencing issues.
+Have a multichannel amp?
+Start by replacing the tubes in the channel that is experiencing issues.
 If this does not fix it, then replace the ones in the next channel.
 Continue doing this until you find the tube that is causing the issue.

-Most manufacturers provide a block diagram of amplifiers to help you understand the preamp tube positions in each circuit.
+Most manufacturers provide a block diagram of amplifiers.
+This is to help you understand the preamp tube positions in each circuit.
 This can be very helpful when attempting swaps.

 It is also possible to use a tester to troubleshoot a bad preamp tube.
 This will tell you if they are good or bad, and can be helpful if you’re not sure which one is causing the issue.